rodmcnew/solo-web-monitor/README.md

+### THIS IS UNDERS CONSTRUCTION, DO NOT USE IT YET

 # Rod TODO:
 - re-enabled es lint in client
 - remove any un-needed npm packages from client that came from ubermon old